DIY or pay someone? Honest comparison.

 A few things people worry about that don't actually matter:

 - Decision speed.
-The Belastingdienst takes 10–14 weeks regardless of who files.
+The Dutch Tax Authority takes 8–12 weeks regardless of who files.
 Paying us doesn't accelerate them.

 - Approval rate.
 If you meet the criteria, you'll be approved whether you file yourself or use us.
 We don't have a magic approval channel.
 What we do is reduce the chance you get rejected for something fixable (wrong start date, missing employer declaration, miscalculated threshold).

 - The benefit itself.
-The 30% (or 27% from 2027) exemption is identical in all three paths.
+The 30% (or 27% from 2027) exemption is identical whether you file yourself or use us.
 Your savings depend on your salary, not on how you applied.

 Free eligibility check first